JPrisk/awesome-react-visual-editors/README.md

 ## Git based
+- [Codux](https://www.codux.com/) - Codux is a desktop application.
+Build and edit components visually and side-by-side with your project’s codebase.
 - [Netlify CMS](https://www.netlifycms.org/) - Create custom-styled previews, UI widgets, and editor plugins or add backends to support different Git platform APIs.
 - [Tina](https://tina.io/) - Tina is an open-source, Git-backed CMS with the ability to add visual editing to your NextJS site